 Community Broadcasters, The Almighty Gospel Radio Network and Old Skool would like to take a moment to celebrate Black History Month.
 The entire month of February we will be showcasing various snippets, what we call vignettes, about influential African Americans both past and present.
 You'll hear these vignettes across our Almighty Gospel Network and Old Skool but you can also peruse them below!
-And of course a big thank you to our Title Sponsor: KJ's Market and all of our Supporting Sponsors listed below!
+And of course a big thank you to our Title Sponsor: Pee Dee Electric! and all of our Supporting Sponsors listed below!
 Click on their logos to visit their sites!

 Jesse Louis Jackson, an African American political leader, clergyman, and civil-rights activist, was born in 1941 in Greenville, South Carolina.
 Raised in poverty; he attended the Chicago Theological Seminary and was ordained a Baptist minister in 1968.
 Active in the civil-rights movement, he became a close associate of Martin Luther King, Jr. He served as executive director of Operation Breadbasket, a program of the Southern Christian Leadership Conference that addressed the economic problems of African Americans in northern cities.
 In 1971 he founded Operation PUSH (People United to Save Humanity), an organization to combat racism.
 Since 1986 he has been president of the National Rainbow Coalition, an independent political organization aimed at uniting disparate groups—racial minorities, the poor, peace activists, and environmentalists.
 In 1984 and 1988, Jackson, an effective public speaker, campaigned for the Democratic nomination for president, becoming the first African American to contend seriously for that office.
 He was elected in 1990 as a nonvoting member of the Senate from the District of Columbia and has campaigned for its statehood.